wkorando/sip-of-java/012-read-file-improvements/README.md

 # Streams and File Reading Improvements

-Organizations often need to process formatted data files from clients, partners, or through internal processes.
+Organizations often need to process formatted data files from clients, partners, or from data generated through internal processes.

-Historically in Java these files were processed using imperative design constructs, if statements, loops, etc..
-With Java 8 stream were introduced that could greatly simplify the design of this processing.
+Historically in Java these files were processed using imperative design constructs, if statements, loops, etc., which when performing complex processing operations, could become difficult to understand.
+With Java 8 [streams](https://docs.oracle.com/en/java/javase/16/docs/api/java.base/java/util/stream/Stream.html) were introduced that could greatly simplify the design of this processing.
 Streams has also seen several updates since Java 8, that further improves this process.

 ## Data Model